-Built in Finland in 1988, and recently refitted and refurbished, she is designed to be exceptionally stable - which is great news for long sea crossings!
+Built in Finland in 1988, she is designed to be exceptionally stable - which is great news for long sea crossings!
 Her highly sophisticated internal stabilizers and built-in ballast trimming system reduce motion significantly and ease the way.
 The Vavilov is also remarkably quiet, with very little ambient noise in the cabins and public areas.